What causes attention-seeking behavior in adults?

 • In some cases, attention-seeking behavior can signal deeper emotional struggles or unresolved trauma.
 These behaviors might also stem from mental health conditions, like personality disorders.

-We all know someone who loves sharing endless selfies on social media or jumps into every conversation.
-We all want to feel noticed and valued, and it’s natural to crave attention occasionally.
+We all know someone who loves posting selfies or jumping into every conversation.
+It’s human to want attention — everyone wants to feel seen and valued sometimes.

 Signs of attention-seeking in adults